All Episodes

 That's what it was.

-I mean, my God, they were turning our own fellow patriots against us, saying, look at these people, they won't get vaccinated, they won't wear a mask.
+I mean, my God, they were turning our own fellow patriots against us saying, look at these people.

 I'm like, yeah, because it's dumb.

-The best part is when you ask somebody why they are doing what they're doing, and they cannot tell you.
+The best part is when you ask somebody why they are doing what they're doing and they cannot tell you.

 Yeah, I recently watched a movie with my husband called Moneyball.

-And if you haven't seen it, it's older movie with Jonah Hill and Brad Pitt, who are both liberal losers, but the movie itself is great.
+And if you haven't seen it, it's an older movie with Jonah Hill and Brad Pitt, who are both liberal losers, but the movie itself is great.

 It's a true story.

-And there's a scene where everyone's arguing with Brad Pitt, who is the GM of the Oakland Days, and he's explaining I don't care about what you're saying because you're answering a question that I'm not asking.
+And he's explaining, I don't care about what you're saying because you're answering a question that I'm not asking.

 You don't even know what the problem is.

-And that's really where we're at, I feel as a nation.
+And that's really where we're at, I feel, as a nation.

 We're fighting, we're bickering, we're divisive about things that aren't really happening.